dschonholtz/NuxtPersonalWebsite/content/articles/DougsDailyDeas.md

 ---
 title: Doug's Daily 'Deas
-description: What this blog is about
+description: My obsession with business ideas...
 img: paperscape_poster_large.png
-alt: My first blog post Logo image for blog
+alt: Goat pic
 author:
   name: Douglas
   bio: Douglas is a Software Engineer who is interested in computer vision and our quest for strong AI.
 He also is constantly looking for ways to push the envelope of his personal mental and physical fitness.